ranindi7/fed_hackathon_02/PROJECT_DOCUMENTATION.md

 ### Ranindi Gunasekera:

 - Worked on creating the index and styles file and the women's section of the page.
+- Collectively worked on styles.css sheet.

 ### Akashdeep Singh:

 - Worked on creating and designing the men's section of the page.
+- Collectively worked on styles.css sheet.

 ### Odudu-Abasi Jackson:

 - Worked on creating and designing the kid's section of the page.
+- Collectively worked on styles.css sheet.